Run eligibility checks

 To run a new eligibility check:

-- Choosing the right service type code (STC) or procedure code is very important for getting the best results from the payer.
+3. Complete the form.
+Review eligibility request fields for detailed instructions and tips for required fields.
+We especially recommend reviewing how to choose the right service type code (STC) or procedure code.
+This is very important for getting the best results from the payer.

 MBI lookup